 Medications of interest include photosensitizers, such as phenothiazines and psoralens.
 The purpose of the eye exam is to identify scarring that may have occurred from a past laser injury.
-Examination of the eyes for laser medical surveillance must include bilateral near and far visual acuity, exam of the external eyes, Amsler Grid, and funduscopic exam.
-Direct ophthalmoscopy without dilation is adequate for this purpose.
-Reference (6) links to a sample Amsler Grid that should be printed on letter size (8.5 x 11 inch) paper for use.
 If a worker reports any abnormality while viewing the Amsler Grid, it is strongly recommended that he or she be examined by an ophthalmologist.